Team Me: Formation and early work (2010–2011)

-To the Treetops!
-(2011–2015)
+To the Treetops! and Blind as Night (2011–2015)

 In October 2011 Team Me released their debut studio album 'To the Treetops!' in Norway.
 The album was acclaimed by Norwegian media, with many claiming it to be one of the best debut albums ever made by a Norwegian pop band.
 The band sold out 5 of 10 shows at their release tour in Norway, followed up by another tour the winter of 2012, including a sold out-show at Rockefeller in Oslo, selling 1,300 tickets.
 In March 2012 To the Treetops! was released worldwide to similarly positive reviews.
 After their performances at 2012 SXSW Festival, British music magazine NME chose Team Me as "one of their 10 new favorite bands" from the festival's massive lineup with a big feature in the magazine.

 Team Me toured extensively in the time after the release of their album, with several tours in Europe and Norway, plus shows in New York, Los Angeles and Austin in the US.
 The band also did a sold out show at Liquid Room, a 900 capacity venue in Tokyo in May 2012.

 In the summer of 2012 Team Me played summer festivals such as Roskilde Festival in Denmark, Latitude in the UK, Dour Festival in Belgium, Paredes de Coura Festival in Portugal, and Haldern Pop Festival in Germany.

 In 2013, the documentary “Sayonara, Elverum” by director Sven Arild Storberget was screened at the Poolinale in Vienna, Austria; it follows the band on their first trip to Japan in May 2012 to play in Tokyo and their encounters with Japanese fans.
 The 35-minute-long documentary film was produced by Kristoffer Kumar and can be streamed in full on Kumar’s Vimeo page.

 In late 2014, Team Me released their second studio album Blind as Night in Norway.
 In January 2015 Blind as Night was released in the rest of the world on CD and MP3.

 In November 2015, the band announced that they were ending Team Me and each member would be going to make music "in their own directions".